Should You Invest in PBF Energy Inc (PBF) Now? - News Heater

-PBF Energy Inc (NYSE: PBF) has a higher price-to-earnings ratio of 1.86x compared to its average ratio, and the 36-month beta value for PBF is at 1.74.
-Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 9 as “hold,” and 0 as “sell.”
+PBF Energy Inc (NYSE: PBF) has a higher price-to-earnings ratio of 2.05x compared to its average ratio, and the 36-month beta value for PBF is at 1.73.

 Top 5 Artificial Intelligence Stocks to Buy for 2024